Updated 03 September 2020

 It is advisable to hire your own chartered surveyor to report on your home before you exchange contracts.

-For newer properties, a homebuyer’s report should be sufficient if you have no immediate plans for major building work.
+For newer properties, a RICS HomeBuyer’s report should be sufficient if you have no immediate plans for major building work.

-However, if the property is over 30 years old, unusual or in apparently poor condition, you should arrange a building survey (often called a ‘full structural survey’).
+However, if the property is over 30 years old, unusual or in apparently poor condition, you should arrange a RICS Building Survey (often called a ‘full structural survey’).
 Likewise, if you plan to carry out an extension or conversion, you should choose this more detailed survey.
-A building survey can cost between £500 and £2,000 depending on the size of the home.
+A Building Survey can cost between £500 and £2,000 depending on the size of the home.

 Sometimes a survey will turn up problems that are not deal-breakers, but which will incur unforeseen costs for you.
 In such cases, it may be worth trying to renegotiate with the vendors to see if they will lower the price by a suitable amount.
 Be reasonable and realistic, and remember that they are under no obligation to do so.